 Three things, in order of how much budget should go to fixing each.

 Manager signaling.
 Your director-level managers are not visibly using AI.
 They are not pasting drafts into their team channel and saying “here is the first cut Claude gave me, fix it.”
-They are not asking in their one-on-ones what the report’s prompt setup looks like.
+They are not asking in their one-on-ones what their report’s prompt setup looks like.
 They are not modeling the behavior.
-In the absence of that signal, the team correctly reads the situation as “the official line is to use AI, but the actual review and promotion incentives have not changed.”
+In the absence of that signal, the team correctly reads the situation as “the official line is to use AI, but the actual review and promotion incentives haven’t changed.”
 So nothing changes.
 Adoption of any new working practice in a knowledge-work org tracks the practices of the manager two layers up, not the official policy.
 AI is no exception.

 The three populations of non-user